civican/legisinfo/44-1/bills/C-69/bill_text.md

 Paragraph 17(r) of the Act is replaced by the following:

-defining the **words and** expressions **"dental hygienist", "dentist", "early childhood educator"**, "family physician", "full-time student", **"midwife"**, "nurse", "nurse practitioner", "part-time student", **"personal support worker", "pharmacist", "physiotherapist", "psychologist"**, "responsible officer of a lender", **"social worker", "teacher"** and "underserved rural or remote community" for the purposes of this Act;
+defining the words and expressions "dental hygienist", "dentist", "early childhood educator", "family physician", "full-time student", "midwife", "nurse", "nurse practitioner", "part-time student", "personal support worker", "pharmacist", "physiotherapist", "psychologist", "responsible officer of a lender", "social worker", "teacher" and "underserved rural or remote community" for the purposes of this Act;

 #### `Canada Student Financial Assistance Act`